MarcL/marclittlemore.com/src/posts/2022/01-january/2022-01-30-adding-eleventy-gravatars.md

 ## Conclusion

 See how easy it is to add a Gravatar with Eleventy?
 Eleventy's awesome shortcode system gives us the ability to easily extend it and expose Gravatars in our templates.
+Try it out if you're moving your Wordpress site over to Eleventy.

-[Let me know](/contact/) if you have any questions or spot any errors.
+I hope you found it helpful but [let me know](/contact/) if you have any questions or spot any errors in the code.